Scientific Inference With Interpretable Machine Learning: Analyzing Models to Learn About Real-World Phenomena: What aspects of phenomena do ML models holistically represent?

-Which aspects of a phenomenon ML models can represent even under ideal circumstances depends on the data, the learning paradigm, and the loss function.
-For identically and independently distributed (i.i.d.) data used for supervised learning, optimal predictors from statistical decision theory provide an answer \citep[p18-22]{hastie2009elements}.
-Besides the advanced theory available in this setting, supervised learning on i.i.d. data is the most popular ML setup in practical applications.
-We briefly discuss representationality and scientific inference in the case of unsupervised and causal learning in \Cref{subsec:OtherFormsOfInference}.
+Which aspects of a phenomenon ML models can represent under ideal circumstances depends on the data setting, the learning paradigm, and the loss function.
+We focus here on supervised learning from identically and independently distributed (i.i.d.) samples.
+In this widely useful setting, statistical learning theory provides us with optimal predictors \citep[p18-22]{hastie2009elements} as a rigorous tool to address model representation. \nl Using the notation ${\rvs{X}\coloneqq(\rv{X}_1,\ldots,\rv{X}_n)}$ for the input variables and $\rv{Y}$ for the target variable with ranges $\set{X}$, and $\set{Y}$, we now formalize what characterizes the optimal prediction model and how to train such models from labeled data.